 As Parliament has passed the Real Estate (Regulations and Development) Bill which come become Act after the assent of President.
 All states and union territories (UTs) must establish state-level regulatory authorities, called Real Estate Regulatory Authorities (RERAs) within one year of the Real Estate (Regulations and Development) Act coming into force.

 Two or more states or UTs may set up a common RERA.
 A state or UT may also establish more than one RERA.
 Each RERA will consist of a chairperson and at least two full-time members with experience in sectors such as real estate, urban development, law, and commerce.

 Functions of a RERA include:

-- (d) The RERA might conduct an inquiry into the affairs of, issue directions to, and penalise any- promoter, allottee, and real estate agent if required.
+(d) The Real Estate (Regulations and Development) Authority – RERA might conduct an inquiry into the affairs of, issue directions to, and penalize any- promoter, allottee, and real estate agent if required.
 It can also refer the case to Competition Commission of India (CCI).

 The CAC will be chaired by the head of the Ministry of the central government dealing with housing and will consist of members from other concerned ministries, state governments, and private members.
 It will advise the central government on matters concerning the implementation of the Act, especially relating to consumer protection, and policy matters.